-If you have caught yourself wondering how to do anal for the first time, this is for you.
-This article is filled with tips all about getting ready for your first anal experience.
-Cutting to the chase, that means prepping your butt (or your partner’s)—and ensuring your mind (and theirs) is comfortable with the idea of anal play.
-That’s because, although the action takes place down below, you’ll get the most pleasure if you and your partner have relaxed minds, trust each other and are comfortable with what you’re both doing.
+If you have caught yourself wondering how to enjoy anal for the first time, this is for you.
+This article is filled with tips all about getting ready for your first experience and how to prepare for anal sex.
+Cutting to the chase, it means prepping your butt (or your partner’s butt)—and ensuring your mind (and theirs) is comfortable with the idea of anal play.
+That’s because, although the action takes place down below, you’ll get the most pleasure if you and your partner have relaxed minds, trust each other, and are comfortable with what you’re both doing.

 It’s also worth saying right at the start that you don’t have to be penetrated with a penis—or penetrate someone using a penis—to get involved in anal play.
 Anal play has nuances and a scale of activity, just like more common forms of sexual engagement.
-That means safe anal can and does include activities such as rimming, fingering, pegging, and the use of sex toys like butt plugs or anal beads.
-Anal play can also be done solo when you jerk off or if you’re giving prostate massaging a try.
+That means safe anal sex can and does include activities such as rimming, fingering, pegging, and the use of sex toys like a butt plug or anal beads.
+Anal play can also be done solo when you jerk off or if you’re giving prostate play a try.

-While lots of guys might think that anal play is a “gay thing”, that’s quite a limited view in 2020 and really could not be further from the truth.
-Today, anal sex has far less to do with sexuality and far more to do with individual preferences, fantasies, turn-ons, and desire to feel the most mind rattling orgasm possible.
-Anybody can and should enjoy anal sex, don’t let your mentality stop you from this wonderful experience.
+Today, anal sex has far less to do with sexuality and far more to do with individual preferences, fantasies, turn-ons, and the desire to feel the most mind-rattling orgasm possible.
+Anybody can and should enjoy anal sex, don’t let your mind stop you from this wonderful experience.

-The simple answer is that it can feel terrific.
-Men and women have thousands of nerve endings in and around their butts, which is why fingering and rimming can feel so sensual.
-For men, the backdoor provides a gateway to the prostate which will give you the strongest orgasms you’ve ever felt.
-Anal feels good on the inside too because of the direct touch and stretch of the sphincter muscle.
+The simple answer is that anal sex can feel terrific.
+Men and women have thousands of nerve endings in and around their butts, which is why fingering and rimming can feel so great.
+For men, the anal sphincter provides a gateway to the prostate which will give you the strongest orgasms you’ve ever felt.
+Anal sex feels great because of the direct touch and stretch of the sphincter muscle.
 It also has an erotic feel because of the proximity between the sphincter muscle and our genitalia.

 Anal play can feel particularly intense for guys because it can stimulate the prostate gland.
 About the size of a walnut, the prostate is located approximately one inch inside a man’s butt.
 Touching it in the right way will give all-consuming, whole-body orgasms.
-For that reason, it’s often called the male G-Spot.
+For that reason, it’s often called the male G-Spot or P-Spot.
 You can read more about prostate massaging on our website.

 Anal play with a partner needs patience, excellent communication, and trust.
 That means taking your time at every stage—all the way from initial discussions through to the very first time you are penetrated or penetrate someone else.